 “This has been an early spring and many of the flowers of spring are past their prime”

-The well dressed young lady is reading from the Butler Memorial Tablet and reading “she died while at work here and her ashes are scattered about the Gardens.”
+In the newspaper story the well dressed young lady is reading from the Butler Memorial Tablet and reading “she died while at work here and her ashes are scattered about the Gardens.”
 The part about the ashes is partially correct, they were scattered only around the Garden office.
 The part about dying while at work is a perpetuation of an old myth.
 She actually was stricken in the Garden but died at her lodging in the presence of a doctor.
 [Full story here]

 May 29 - 30th had terrible rain storms.
 In her log: